 - Consistently link to your best in-depth product reviews with every new recipe you add that utilizes that tool or appliance.
 Content published on your site tends to get “buried” over time, but linking to it repeatedly from new posts will help keep it alive.

 If you need some help getting started with helpful and profitable product reviews, check out this Healthy Small Kitchen Appliance PLR package.
-If you purchase through my link (aff.), you will receive a coupon for a free copy of my own slow cooker product reviews.

 ‘Til Next Time,